-This weekend I actually set some time aside to do something which in retrospect seems to epitomise the carefree frame of mind of yesteryear: I’ve gone through my iTune library, rating songs and adding to playlists.
-It’s such a frivolous activity that it feels refreshing, and almost wistfully self-indulgent.
+This weekend I actually set some time aside to do something which in retrospect seems to epitomise the carefree frame of mind of yesteryear: I’ve gone through my iTunes library, rating songs and adding to playlists.
+It’s such a frivolous activity that it feels refreshing and almost wistfully self-indulgent.
 It feels almost normal.

 Like a lot of men I could spend many happy hours over my music library.
-At one stage yesterday the scenario where I’m dead came into my head and I thought how awful that would be not to hear this music ever again (I’m less sure that I’d miss out on much new I haven’t heard).
+At one stage yesterday I remembered I’d probably die one day and one of the most horrifying aspects of it was knowing that I’d never hear this music again (I’m less sure that I’d miss out on much new I haven’t heard).

 I worked at that for about 2 hours yesterday, and another hour today.
 I made some observations which were perhaps not surprising, but which I hadn’t really defined previously.

 ‘My’ music pretty much falls in the period 1987 – 1997.
 I liked plenty of music before that, and much after, but it is the music of that decade which seemed to best fit to me.
 I know at the time there were so many bands whose music I eagerly anticipated, and whose LP’s I purchased as soon as I could (another part of normal life – discretionary spend).